 Politically Turkey has changed more in the last ten years than it did in the previous eighty.
 For generations the army was able to enforce strict secularism in the tradition of Ataturk, but a new ethos, more open to religious influence, has changed the terms of politics and public life.
+Erdogan prays daily and his wife wears a headscarf.
+In some Turkish towns, Justice and Development mayors have sought to restrict the sale of alcohol or establish single-sex beaches.
+This has alarmed many secular-minded citizens.
+Erdogan could help calm their fears, but instead he has become increasingly strident.
 Turkey has emerged from the shadow of military power, a breakthrough of historic proportions.
-Whether it is moving toward an era of European-style freedom or simply trading one form of authoritarianism for another is unclear.
+Whether it is moving toward an era of…

 This article is available to subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print subscription (20 issues per year) and also receive online access to all articles published within the last five years.